What is an Evaluator?

 An evaluator measures the quality or performance of your LLM application.
 It takes your application’s output (and optionally inputs) and produces a score or assessment.
-An evaluator consists of one of two configurations:- Template Evaluators (LLM-as-a-Judge):
+An evaluator consists of one of two configurations:-

 - An LLM template (prompt that instructs the LLM how to evaluate)